 Level of Treatment/Water Quality: Secondary treated effluent; High in salinity.
 Paso Robles wastewater treatment plant is undergoing a \$48 million upgrade now.
 The City's master plan for recycled water envisions supplementing deep well irrigation with recycled water as a blending approach to reduce salinity.
-Further, the wastewater treatment plant is situated such that surplus Nacimiento Project water could also be conveyed in the proposed recycled water delivery system, offering another means of blending.
+Further, the wastewater treatment plant is situated such that surplus Nacimiento Project water could also be conveyed in the proposed recycled water delivery system, offering another means of blending to create adequate quality water.
+For example, a 50/50 blend would result in a total dissolved solids concentration of approximately 500 to 600 mg/L.